digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/bond-extension.rst

 ==========

 :ref:`Fixed rate bonds <module-daml-finance-instrument-bond-fixedrate-instrument-67993>`
-pay a constant coupon each coupon period.
+pay a constant coupon rate at the end of each coupon period.
 The coupon is quoted on a yearly basis (per annum, p.a.), but it could be paid more frequently.
 For example, a bond could have a 2% p.a. coupon and a 6M coupon period.
 That would mean a 1% coupon is paid twice a year.